 Central Darwin Area Plan

-When complete, the Central Darwin Area Plan (CDAP) will provide long-term guidance for land use and development for areas from the Waterfront to Cullen Bay, including Frances Bay, Larrakeyah, the former Tank Farm and the city centre.
+The Central Darwin Area Plan (CDAP) provides long-term guidance for land use and development for areas from the Waterfront to Cullen Bay, including Frances Bay, Larrakeyah, the former Tank Farm and the city centre.

-This project is an opportunity to bring together and build on previous studies, projects and consultation to strengthen Central Darwin as the heart of a vibrant, functional, and attractive capital.
+This project to develop the Central Darwin Area Plan was an opportunity to bring together and build on previous studies, projects and consultation to strengthen Central Darwin as the heart of a vibrant, functional, and attractive capital.

 Area Plans are land use and development policies within the Northern Territory Planning Scheme which guide the future use and development of land and provide a detailed framework for land use change.
 These plans contain planning principles and objectives to give the community, industry, and decision-makers confidence and understanding about potential land uses.